 And for the better part of four decades, Swiss-born Susanne Bartsch has served as the reigning queen of this scene.
-Bartsch reflected on her rise in the club scene after opening a small boutique in SoHo in the 1970s, her activist work for HIV/AIDS through the Love Ball and her matriarchal role for a continually-revolving door of young artists and creatives.
+Bartsch reflected on her rise in the club scene after opening a small boutique in SoHo in the 1970s.
+Her activist work for HIV/AIDS through the Love Ball.
+And her matriarchal role for a continually revolving door of young artists and creatives.

 “It’s one of those magical stories, really,” Susanne Bartsch told The Huffington Post.
 “I’m not out there planning and thinking I should have a documentary.”

-It all started after directing duo Anthony & Alex premiered a short fashion film at Bartsch’s weekly summer party On Top — literally on the roof of The Standard Hotel’s Le Bain — in 2015.
+It all started after directing duo Anthony & Alex premiered a short fashion film at Bartsch’s weekly summer party.
+On top, literally on the roof of The Standard Hotel’s Le Bain — in 2015.
 “I liked it,” Bartsch elaborated.
 “It looked sort of different–Warhol now but then but not Warhol.”

-The short film premiered just as Susanne Bartsch was preparing to showcase decades worth of fashion and looks via an exhibit, “Fashion Underground: The World of Susanne Bartsch“ at The Museum at FIT.
-She invited Anthony & Alex to view the show in the hopes of documenting the experience, but their vision shifted the project into a full-length documentary about the life and legacy of Susanne Bartsch called “@Bartschland.”
+Just as Susanne Bartsch was preparing to showcase decades worth of fashion and looks via an exhibit.
+Fashion Underground: The World of Susanne Bartsch at The Museum at FIT.
+She invited Anthony & Alex to view the show, hoping to chronicle the event.
+But their perspective changed the project into a whole-length film.

 “It’s a New York story as much as a story of life,” Susanne Bartsch continued.
 “You know, I travel around the world with what I do.
 And the message is really about.
 What the norm?
 The norm is who you want to be.
 Don’t be afraid of who you want to be; you can be anything you want to be.
 You just have to have faith in what you feel and go for it.”